 3.1.1.
-Description of and justification for targeting of the information on hazard(s) and exposure/emissions) (scope)
+Description of and justification for targeting (substance and use scope)

 The proposal aims at restricting the presence of substances containing PAHs in clay targets.
 The Dossier Submitter proposes to restrict the placing on the market and use in shooting of clay targets containing more than a limit concentration of PAHs and has selected 18 PAHs to be used as indicators for the presence of PAHs in general in clay targets.